gbiggs/rtctree/README.txt

 All nodes in the tree also store the CORBA object reference to the object they represent.
 By accessing this object, you can call the IDL methods.
-If something is not currently available in rtctree, calling the IDL method on the CORBA object directly will be able to achieve what you want to do.
+If something is not currently available in RTCTree, calling the IDL method on the CORBA object directly will be able to achieve what you want to do.